Meghnad Desai, Baron Desai

-Meghnad Jagdishchandra Desai, Baron Desai (born 10 July 1940) is a India-born naturalised British economist and former Labour politician.
-He stood unsuccessfully for the position of Lord Speaker in the House of Lords in 2011.
-He has been awarded the Padma Bhushan, the third highest civilian award in the Republic of India, in 2008.
-He is a Professor Emeritus of the London School of Economics.
+Meghnad Jagdishchandra Desai, Baron Desai (10 July 1940 – 29 July 2025) was an Indian-born British economist and Labour politician.

+Desai stood unsuccessfully for the position of Lord Speaker in the House of Lords in 2011.
+He was awarded the Padma Bhushan, the third highest civilian award in the Republic of India, in 2008.

 Early life

-Born in Vadodara, Gujarat, India, Desai grew up with two brothers and one sister.
+Born in Vadodara, Baroda State, British Raj (now in Gujarat) on 10 July 1940, Desai grew up with two brothers and one sister.
 He is said to have gone to secondary school at age seven and matriculated at 14.
-He secured a bachelor's degree in economics from Ramnarain Ruia College, affiliated to the University of Mumbai, and then pursued a master's degree in economics from the Department of Economics (now called the Mumbai School of Economics and Public Policy) of University of Mumbai, after which he won a scholarship to University of Pennsylvania in August 1960.
+He secured a bachelor's degree in economics from Ramnarain Ruia College, affiliated with the University of Mumbai, and then pursued a master's degree in economics from the Department of Economics (now called the Mumbai School of Economics and Public Policy) of the University of Mumbai, after which he won a scholarship to the University of Pennsylvania in August 1960.
 He completed his PhD in economics at Pennsylvania in 1963.

 Political career

-Desai has been active in the British Labour Party, becoming chairman between 1986 and 1992, and was made Honorary Lifetime and President of Islington South and Finsbury Constituency Labour Party in London.
+Desai was active in the British Labour Party, becoming chairman of Islington South and Finsbury Constituency Labour Party in London between 1986 and 1992, and later its honorary Lifetime President.
 He was created a life peer as Baron Desai, of St Clement Danes in the City of Westminster, on 5 June 1991.
 He was a member of Labour Friends of Israel.
-Desai quit his Labour Party membership of 49 years over antisemitism concerns in November 2020, following the readmission of former Party Leader Jeremy Corbyn as a member.
+Desai quit his Labour Party membership of 49 years over antisemitism concerns in November 2020, following the readmission of former party Leader Jeremy Corbyn as a member.